For small business owners wearing multiple hats, marketing is one of the most common causes of frustration or anxiety.

 So let’s get started…

-1. Describe your ideal client
+1. Who is your ideal client?

 This is the single most important part of your marketing.
 If you know who your ideal customer is, then having your conversations becomes so much easier.

 Now if you’re running a garden design course, you might say “I know my customer - it’s people who have a garden”.

 But how much do you really know about them?